 (3) The amounts in this column reflect compensation paid to each of Messrs.
-Finnerty and Sparano, pursuant to the consulting agreements each of them entered into with the Company in March 2011.
+Finnerty and Sparano pursuant to agreements each of them entered into with the Company in March 2011.
 Pursuant to these agreements, Messrs.
-Finnerty and Sparano render consulting services to our Board regarding strategic initiatives and such other special projects as the Board may request.
-The initial terms of these consulting agreements expired on December 31, 2011, with automatic renewal for successive one year periods unless either party provides notice at least 60 days in advance of the expiration of the initial term or renewal term, as applicable.
-The Board determined not to terminate these agreements as of December 31, 2011 and, as a result, the term of each agreement was renewed for one year.
-Pursuant to these agreements, Messrs.
-Finnerty and Sparano receive \$200 per hour of service performed, up to a maximum of \$40,000 in any calendar year.
+Finnerty and Sparano rendered consulting services to our Board regarding strategic initiatives and such other special projects at a rate of \$200 per hour of service performed, up to a maximum of \$40,000 in any calendar year.
+The Company provided termination notices with respect to these agreements in June 2012.